biotz/.github/CONTRIBUTING.md

 You must sign a Contribution License Agreement (CLA) ([for individuals][3], [for corporations][4]) before your pull request will be merged.
-This a one-time requirement for contributing to each Magnet's open source project.
+This a one-time requirement for contributing to each Biotz's open source project.
 You can read more about [Contributor License Agreements (CLA) on Wikipedia][5].